Back to: SQL Server Tutorial For Beginners and Professionals

 Dirty Read Concurrency Problem in SQL Server with Examples

 The Dirty Read Concurrency Problem in SQL Server happens when one transaction is allowed to read the uncommitted data of another transaction.
-That is the data has been modified by another transaction but not yet committed or rollback.
-In most of the scenarios, it would not cause any problem.
-However, if the first transaction is rolled back after the second transaction reads the uncommitted data, then the second transaction has dirty data that does not exist anymore in the database.
+Another transaction has modified the data but has not yet been committed or rolled back.
+In most of the scenarios, it would not cause any problems.
+However, suppose the first transaction is rolled back after the second transaction reads the uncommitted data.
+In that case, the second transaction has dirty data that no longer exists in the database.

 Understanding Dirty Read Concurrency Problem:

-Let us understand Dirty Read Concurrency Problem in SQL Server with an example.
+Let us understand the Dirty Read Concurrency Problem in SQL Server with an example.
 We are going to use the following Products table to understand this concept.

 -- Create Products table CREATE TABLE Products ( Id INT PRIMARY KEY, Name VARCHAR(100), Quantity INT ) Go -- Insert test data into Products table INSERT INTO Products values (1001, 'Mobile', 10) INSERT INTO Products values (1002, 'Tablet', 20) INSERT INTO Products values (1003, 'Laptop', 30)